somayyeh1650/quantum_computting/README.md

 This repository uses qiskit to perform some elementary quantum circuits.
 It is inspired by an online course entitled [Quantum Computing with Qiskit Ultimate Masterclass](https://www.udemy.com/course/quantum-computing-with-ibm-qiskit-ultimate-masterclass/).
 All the code presented here is simulated using Qiskit Aer, and we do not use Qiskit IBM Runtime.

 # Installation instructions
-Rather than directly installing Python, we install Miniconda as recommended by instructors of qiskit.
+Rather than directly installing Python, we install Miniconda as recommended by instructors of Qiskit.
 It allows us to create isolated environments so that we can have different versions of Python and packages installed in separate environments without conflicts.

 This video walks you through the process of installing Miniconda: